-Though a tree cricket, it is generally found on grasses, plants and weeds less than 3 feet above ground, often less than one foot above ground.
+Though a tree cricket, it is generally found on grasses, plants, and weeds close to the ground.
 Males sometimes call from the lower limbs of trees or shrubs.

 In the north there is one generation and adults are present from late July or August until frost.
 In the south two or more generations occur annually.
 In the southern part of Florida adults occur year round.